-Shackleton’s ship Endurance has been found 107 years after it sank
+Shackleton’s ship HMS Endurance found 107 years after it sank in Antarctic

 On his final expedition, he and the crew of Endurance had set out to achieve the first land crossing of Antarctica, but the ship did not reach land and became trapped in dense pack ice, forcing the 28 men on board to eventually abandon ship.

-The crew were stuck in the ice for around 10 months, before escaping in lifeboats and on foot.
+From there, Shackleton and handful of the crew rowed some 800 miles (1,300 km) on the lifeboat James Caird to South Georgia, where they sought help from a whaling station.

+On his fourth rescue attempt, Shackleton managed to return to pick up the rest of the crew from Elephant Island in August 1916, two years after his Imperial Trans-Antarctic Expedition left London.

-Dr John Shears, the expedition leader, said his team, which was accompanied by historian Dan Snow, had made "polar history" by completing what he called "the world's most challenging shipwreck search".
+Dr John Shears, the expedition leader, said his team, which carried out the search for Endurance on board research vessel SA Agulhas II, had made "polar history" by completing what he called "the world's most challenging shipwreck search".

 He said: "In addition, we have undertaken important scientific research in a part of the world that directly affects the global climate and environment.